All PSEO + Dual Enrollment

 Students taking on-campus classes and online students who live near the College will be required to attend a registration day in the summer which will also provide some orientation information.
 An optional orientation/Welcome Week is provided for commuter and residential students.
 Online orientation will be offered through the learning management site for online students who live at a distance.

 Crown offers 15-week classes every semester on campus and online.
 Online classes are broken into weekly requirements with Thursday and Sunday deadlines.
+The majority of classes are asynchronous and have no set meeting times.
+On campus classes are offered on Tuesday and Thursday (75 minutes each) or Monday, Wednesday, and Friday (50 minutes each).

 - Advisor (assigned at time of registration) helps with registration; answers questions